flaturtha/64-testaments/madness-of-krill/madness_v3.md

 From below, Mother called to me.
 I glanced at my bedside clock.
 She was right; I was going to be late for work ... again.
 I would have to try and visit the Mobedan Mobed after my night shift instead of on the way.

-I stuffed my legs into my pants, slipped into my shirt, snugged up the tie and shrugged on my coat.
+I stuffed my legs into my pants, slipped into my shirt, shoved a clean hanky into my pocket, snugged up the tie and shrugged on my coat.

 # CHAPTER 4
 ## AN OVERWHELMING DARKNESS

 I decided to walk to work this evening.
 It was pleasant out, without a hint of winter in the air.

+I thought about my story for THE CITIZEN REPORTER.
+After months of very little readership or attention from the big newspapers, this could be my break. *If the government were involved with destroying cultural and religious artifacts ...*

+It wasn’t much of a newspaper.
+Not yet.
+After all, I was the only reporter.
+Also the editor, publisher, and newsboy.
+And I sold few.

+But I knew that one day soon, I’d break a story that would have *The Evening Standard*, *The Sunday Mirror*, *The Telegraph*, even *The Times* begging to reprint my story and make me a lead reporter.

 As I strolled along, I fingered the copper coin in my pocket.
 It was still ice cold but somehow made me feel strong.
 Invicible.
 I might even dare to take the shortcut through the old churchyard.

-I was humming a tune when I heard the rustling of the leaves in the trees above me.
+I was humming a tune, letting the story develop in my mind, when I heard the rustling of the leaves in the trees above me.
 A warm wind.
 A sound behind me.

 I turned but saw nothing.
 Then, movement.
 In the darkness near the far street corner.
 And a figure.
 Hidden in the darkness but just illuminated enough for me to see it.